StevenBlack/intl/readme.md

 * currencies are *locale*-specific, not language-specific.

-* class cINTLCurrency does not use class cINTLString services, and
+* class `cINTLCurrency` does not use class `cINTLString` services, and

-* class cINTLCurrency makes many input fields read-only when the data is in a converted state.
+* class `cINTLCurrency` makes many input fields read-only when the data is in a converted state.

 The default exchange rate for all currencies is 1.00.

 With the cINTLCurrency class that ships with INTL, you assign currency conversion factors to different currencies.
-By default the conversion factor used by the Currency strategy is 1.00.
+By default the conversion factor used by the Currency strategy is `1.00`.

 If you need time-dependent currency conversions, you can subclass cINTLCurrency to do anything you need it to do, such as lookups.